PeterGriekspoor/Terraform-AWS-TGW-Hub-Spoke/README.md

 The NAT instance is pre-configured so that all web servers sitting on internal subnets are exposed to the Internet via NAT instance's elastic IP (Public IP).

 ## Access Web server in Edge VPC
 NAT instance is listening on port 80, and configured to NAT (forward) the traffic on port 80 to the web server in the ***edge VPC***.
 To access the website, go to your browser, and access to the NAT instance's public IP on port 80.
+Note that the NAT instance static route over eth1 to its private subnet does do not survive reboot!

 ```
 http://13.213.211.210